Skip to main content

 StageWork AuthorizationHours Allowed

-Academic sessionOff-campus work (no separate permit)Max 20 hrs/week (combined all jobs)
+Academic sessionOff-campus work (no separate permit)Up to 24 hrs/week (combined across all jobs)

 Frequently Asked Questions

-Does the 20-hour limit apply to on-campus jobs?+
+Does the 24-hour limit apply to on-campus jobs?+

-No. On-campus work at your own institution (library, cafeteria, research assistant, etc.) is permitted without a work permit and without a 20-hour limit.
-However, "on-campus" means directly employed by your institution — not a third-party business located on campus.
+No. On-campus work for your own institution (library, cafeteria, research assistant, and similar roles) is generally permitted without a separate work permit and is not subject to the 24-hour weekly cap, provided you meet the eligibility conditions.
+Note that "on-campus" generally means employment by your institution, not a third-party business located on campus.

-I worked 25 hours one week by mistake.
+I worked more than 24 hours one week by mistake.
 Am I in trouble?+

-An isolated incident is less likely to cause problems than a systematic pattern of exceeding the limit.
-However, you should not rely on this — the rule is clear, and IRCC can use CRA T4 records to detect violations.
-If you are concerned about past violations, consult an immigration lawyer before submitting your PGWP application.
+An isolated mistake is generally less likely to cause problems than a sustained pattern of exceeding the limit, but you should not rely on that.
+The rule is clear, and IRCC can use CRA T4 records to identify hours worked.
+If you are concerned about past hours, speak with a licensed immigration lawyer or a CICC-regulated consultant before submitting a PGWP or PR application.
+An officer decides each case.

 Can I work for multiple employers at the same time?+

-Yes, you can work for multiple employers — but the 20-hour limit applies to the total hours across all employers combined during any given week.
+Yes, you can generally work for more than one employer, but the 24-hour weekly limit applies to your total hours across all employers combined during any given week, not per job.

 What if I am enrolled part-time?+

-The off-campus work authorization under IRPR r.186(v) requires full-time enrollment.
-If you are enrolled part-time (with a few exceptions for final-year students), you generally cannot work off-campus without a separate work permit.
+The off-campus work authorization under IRPR r.186(v) generally requires full-time enrolment.
+If you are enrolled part-time (with limited exceptions, such as the final academic session of a program), you generally cannot work off campus on this authorization.
+Confirm your situation on canada.ca.

-Some older or specialized study permits include a condition prohibiting off-campus work.
-The general off-campus work authorization only applies if your permit does not specifically prohibit it.
-Check your study permit document carefully.
+Some study permits include a condition prohibiting off-campus work, often where the holder is not in a qualifying program.
+The general off-campus work authorization applies only if your permit does not specifically prohibit it.
+Read the conditions printed on your study permit carefully, and contact IRCC or your international student office if you are unsure.

 Plan your student pathway to PR